Procurement Glossary

 Systematic status queries

 Regular communication with suppliers forms the foundation of successful expediting.
-Structured queries record production progress, potential delays and delivery dates.
+Structured queries record production progress, potential delays, and delivery dates.
 EDI integration automates this process and significantly reduces manual effort.

 Risk-based prioritization

-• Production weight of the materials
+- Production importance of materials

-• Supplier history and reliability
+- Supplier history and reliability

-• Availability of alternative sources of supply
+- Availability of alternative sources of supply

-• Effects on downstream processes
+- Impact on downstream processes

 Digital expediting tools